Why Brownfield Development With React Native Is Worth Your Attention

 What's also worth noting is that with Brownfield you can move from multiple applications (for iOS, Android) to one without stopping existing operations!
 You can start to move your apps from native to one, cross-platform version and your users will still be able to enjoy it.

-Lower maintenance cost.
-It’s quite simple – one cross-platform app requires less maintenance effort than two versions for different platforms.
+It's quite simple - one cross-platform app requires less maintenance effort than two versions for different platforms.
 All the job is being done by one team.

 An example of Microsoft using React Native to share code between different platforms.